Attempted Murder

 Murder is the unlawful killing of a human being, or a fetus, with malice aforethought.
 Before, only a human who was born qualified as a “human being.”
 Recently, one can be charged for murder if a fetus was killed as well.
 Unlawful killing means the killing was not justified or permitted as in self defense or a legal state execution.
 Malice aforethought means the person intended to kill or wanted to kill, not just happened to kill.

-What qualifies as attempted murder?
+What qualifies for attempted murder charge?

 If someone intends to kill and takes an overt action in furtherance of killing someone, they have attempted to kill.
 Just because they failed, it doesn’t mean they lacked the intent.
 It’s very important for the prosecution to prove the defendant intended to kill and usually that can be obtained easily by a confession.
 There are other ways as well, but the vast majority of time the defendant forgets to invoke their 5th amendment right against self-incrimination.
 They talk too much without asking for a lawyer.